-- Arrive early so you’re not a distraction.
+- Arrive early to find a spot for photography so that you’re not a distraction during the ritual.

 - If there are several groups of monks, then you will have several opportunities to get different angles, so move discretely to different positions in between groups rather than running around all over the place like an idiot.

 - Concentrate on getting a few carefully composed shots rather than snapping off hundreds of shots and disturbing the moment with the noise of your shutter.